linaangel/PhComp_repo/week2/readme.md

 #LED On/Off
-##LEDS On project!
+##Project: LEDs On!

-Here you can see pictures of the Arduino and Breadboard connections and also some videos of the LEDs!
+Here you can see pictures and a video of the Arduino and Breadboard connections to make 3 LEDs blink or stop in different ways!
 This was the code used to independently control each led with different behaviors:

 void setup() {